-Exercise removes harmful toxins by getting the lungs and the blood pumping and increasing sweat production, which encourages detoxification.
+Exercise removes harmful toxins by getting the lungs and blood pumping, increasing sweat production, which encourages detoxification.
 More blood circulating throughout the body allows the liver and the lymph nodes to flush out toxins properly.
 With exercise, fluid intake increases, allowing more sweat production to release toxins.
-Drinking more water during workouts also helps the kidneys function at optimal levels to flush out toxins, fats, and waste.
+Drinking more water during workouts helps the kidneys function at optimal levels to flush out toxins, fats, and waste.

 Bouncing on a mini-trampoline, also known as rebounding, is another form of exercise that promotes toxin release.
 The low-impact motion stimulates the lymphatic system.
 Lymph nodes filter substances and fight off infections by attacking bacteria/germs that travel into the lymph fluid.
 Twenty minutes on the trampoline two or three times a week to detoxify.

 There are yoga poses that help to detoxify specific organs.
 Yoga can help the body cleanse inside and generate more energy.